 Here at Logical Harmony, there are a lot of questions that get asked time and time again.
 For the ease of readers, these have been compiled into an FAQ section.
 If you still can’t find what you are looking for, please do not hesitate to contact us!

 Looking for the Brand FAQ & Contact page?
 Click here.

-Why are some brands listed on your brands to avoid list but other sites say they are cruelty-free?
+Why are some brands listed on the Logical Harmony Brands to Avoid list, but other sites say that they are cruelty-free?

 How does Logical Harmony define “cruelty-free”?

 There is currently no legal definition of the term “cruelty-free”, so it can mean different things to different people.
 We use “cruelty-free” to say that a brand is not testing on animals, does not use any ingredients that have been tested on animals, and is not testing on animals when required by law.
 A brand can be cruelty-free and still use animal ingredients.
 All brands mentioned on Logical Harmony are cruelty-free.

 Vegan means that there are no animal ingredients or animal bi-products in the products.
 All products featured on Logical Harmony are vegan.

 If a brand is listed by PETA, Leaping Bunny, or Cruelty-Free International as cruelty-free are they automatically added to the cruelty-free brand list on Logical Harmony?